sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 ### Hardware
 Additionally, developers need the following hardware:
-- An Atari ST computer series: ST, STE, or Mega (See above)
+- An Atari 16/32 computer series: ST, STE, Mega ST, Mega STE, Falcon or TT.

 - A Multi-device board (See above)